centrifuge/documentation/docs/getting-started/install-cent-node.md

 * Syncing will take about 1-2 hours.
 This can vary depending on the resource availability of the full node(s).
   * Optionally, you can use SSDs speed it up.

-Start the `geth` process, we chose running `go-ethereum` in light mode, for speed and simplicity, feel free to tailor this setup to fit your needs:
+Start the `geth` process:

   ```bash
   $ geth --rinkeby --light --rpc --rpcapi db,eth,net,web3,txpool --ws \
   --wsorigins "*" --wsapi db,eth,net,web3,txpool > /tmp/geth.log 2>&1 &
    ```

+This command runs go-ethereum in the light mode for speed and simplicity.
+You can modify this command based on your requirements.

 You now need to wait for about 1-2 hours depending on the resources under the P2P connected network for the local node to sync up with the Rinkeby network.